belonel/Hello/README.md

 # Hello
-Thos is just an example of sample code
+This is just an example of sample code